AXAKaenaeks/zoo-app/README.md

 2. implement your changes
 3. commit and push
 4. creat Pull-Request (with 1 reviewer)
-5. Merge into Master
+5. Merge into develop

+### Release
-6. Update version in package.json (Semver https://semver.org/lang/de/)
+1. Update version in develop and push it
+2. Merge develop into Master (dont delete develop!)
-7. run release script
+3. run release script in package json (Master branch)

 ### GitHub Naming
 Wie wird was benannt / beschrieben?